Office Hours: Monday-Thursday, 8:00 a.m. – 5:00 p.m. (Closed 12:00-1:00 p.m.). Wednesday by Phone Only.

 Intercity Taxi Program

-This service provides premium ADA plus, curb-to-curb, same day transportation.
-The intercity taxi PEX card is valid for taxi trips originating and ending within Solano County.
-The PEX card may be used to pay for taxi trips between cities and rural areas in Solano County but is not valid for trips within each city.
+The Solano County Intercity Taxi Program is a flexible option for ambulatory ADA paratransit-certified riders.
+This service provides premium ADA plus, curb-to-curb, same-day transportation for taxi trips between cities and rural areas of Solano County but is not valid for trips within each city.
+Under this program, riders must be able to store their mobility devices in the taxi vehicle’s trunk.
 The Intercity Taxi Program is in addition to paratransit services available by public transit providers throughout Solano County.

-Once ADA paratransit eligibility has been determined, fares for trips under the Intercity Taxi Program must be paid using an Intercity PEX Card available by contacting the Solano Transportation Authority (STA) at (800) 535-6883.
-The PEX Card can only be used to pay for intercity taxi trips.
-ADA eligible passengers may load $100 onto the PEX Card for $40.
-Qualified riders may only load $400 per month.
 ADA paratransit eligible passengers who qualify as low-income may load $100 to their PEX card for $20.
 Cash payments are not accepted under the Intercity Taxi Program, and the PEX Card cannot be used for tipping drivers.

 Fare Structure (Effective July 1, 2023)